dmajumdar291089/get-screen/README.md

 # get-screen
-A simple Screen Capture application.
+A simple Screen Capture application (Just a fun test project).

 The application is created using Java.
 It takes full-screen screenshots of the screen and saves the images in the directory specified earlier in the application.